bernardoamc/bernardoamc.com/content/blog/semgrep-introduction/index.md

 In this post we have just scratched the surface of Semgrep, refer to the [rule syntax guide](https://semgrep.dev/docs/writing-rules/rule-syntax/) for the full schema.
 Operators like `pattern-inside` and `metavariables` make the schema extremely flexible.

 Let me know if you have any tips or questions by reaching out to me on Twitter or by email and I will be happy to chat about it!

+## Update 2021-08-05

+[@clintgibler](https://twitter.com/clintgibler) was kind enough to provide an example on how they would approach the problem mentioned in the conclusion of this post using Semgrep.
+I will share the example here, but there are more details in the [thread](https://twitter.com/clintgibler/status/1423046781600813057) that you can follow.

+**When we know each argument the method expects:**

+<iframe title="Rails Cache Invalid Args" src="https://semgrep.dev/embed/editor?snippet=clintgibler:rails-cache-invalid-args" width="100%" height="430px" frameborder="0"></iframe>
+<br/><br/>

+**When we do not know every method argument:**

+We could approach this problem doing a string edit distance comparison or something similar with Python using the [#patern-where-python](https://semgrep.dev/docs/writing-rules/rule-syntax/#pattern-where-python) operator.